 - To innovate from within the organization based on feedback from newcomers

-1. Motivate and support new employees to perform independently quickly
+1. Employee onboarding: motivate and support new employees

 Don’t forget that you can start introducing new employees before they actually start work: “During the period before employees start their new job, they are particularly open to anything linked to their new role and organization.
 If you don’t use this period for ‘preboarding‘, you really are missing an opportunity.
 You can maintain regular contact with employees, for example, by sending them introductory material in advance or inviting them to team or organizational meetings.”